 PPT is not requesting these records merely for their intrinsic informational value.
-Disclosure of the requested records will significantly enhance the public's understanding of the outlook on the agriculture industry.
+Disclosure of the requested records will significantly enhance the public's understanding of the data collected regarding greenhouse gas emissions.
 Indeed, public understanding will be significantly increased as a result of disclosure.